Sonny Chiba

 Shinichi Chiba (千葉 真一, Chiba Shin'ichi), known internationally as Sonny Chiba, was a Japanese actor and martial artist.
-Chiba was one of the first actors to achieve stardom through his skills in martial arts, initially in Japan and later before an international audience.
+Chiba was one of the first actors to achieve stardom through his skills in martial arts, initially in Japan and later to an international audience.

 Born in Fukuoka, Chiba played a variety of sports in high school, including baseball and volleyball.
 He also practiced gymnastics and participated at the National Sports Festival of Japan in his third year.
 When he was a university student, he learned martial arts, earning a black belt in Kyokushin Karate in 1965 and later receiving a fourth degree in 1984.

 Chiba's career began in the 1960s, when he starred in two tokusatsu superhero shows.
-In his first role, he replaced Susumu Wajima as the main character Kōtarō Ran/Seven Color Mask in Seven Color Mask (Nana-iro kamen) in the second half of the series.
+In his first role, he replaced Susumu Wajima as the main character Kōtarō Ran/Seven Color Mask in Seven Color Mask (Nana-iro Kamen) in the second half of the series.
 However, his breakthrough role was in the 1974 film The Street Fighter.
-Before retiring, Chiba had starred in Kill Bill: Volume 1, and The Fast and the Furious: Tokyo Drift.
+Before retiring, Chiba had also appeared in a number of English language American films, including Kill Bill: Volume 1 (2003) and The Fast and the Furious: Tokyo Drift (2006).

-Chiba died from the complications of COVID-19 Delta variant on 19 August 2021, at age 82.
+Chiba died of COVID-19 complications at the hospital in Tokyo on 19 August 2021, at the age of 82.